hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 These measurements are outside of my typical measurement set but I feel are necessary to provide additional insight in to the performance of this speaker.
 Thus, the "above and beyond" tag.

 The Dutch & Dutch 8c is a speaker that breaks the norm.
-It is designed to be placed near a back wall in order to provide boundary gain.
+It is designed to be placed near a front wall in order to provide boundary gain.
 In order to achieve boundary gain, however, a typical speaker also loses timbre due to the rear wall reflections.
 With a cardioid speaker (such as the D&D 8c), the rear wall reflections are effectively "muted" and you are left with a forward-firing only speaker above 100Hz (below which, the subs are omnidirectional but cut off above this frequency sharply).

 This presents a bit of a challenge when analyzing performance.
 Ideally you measure a speaker anechoically to see what happens when the room is not a factor in the performance.
 So, I did that using Klippel's NFS which you saw above.
 This gave us all a baseline understanding of the speaker's anechoic performance.
 However, I also needed a way to characterize performance in the situation it is designed for: near a boundary for below approximately 100Hz reinforcement.
 Therefore, I used high level engineering (see: scrap wood) to build a platform for the speaker so the subwoofers could load off the ground - effectively becoming the "rear wall", if you will.
 And then I measured the performance in this manner.
 Now we have not only a full SPIN set of data for anechoic measurements but we also have a quasi-anechoic measurement via the ground plane method to see how the boundary loading changes performance.